FrancescoMorganti/LineApp/README.md

 # LineApp
 Example Project

+The ZIP file contains the full project, importable from Eclipse IDE.
+Anyway, you can also download html, css and js files and group them into a folder to see the work.

-I have to use NodeJS as a backend stack and there aren't restrictions with packages and frontend side.
+We have to use NodeJS as a backend stack and there aren't restrictions with packages and frontend side.
 The page does not requires authentication systems.
 To create the project, I wanted to use the Eclipse IDE.
 Let's create a new Dynamic Web Project, clicking with the right mouse button on the Project Explorer.
 Click on New>Dynamic Web Project.
 If you don't have it, click New>Other>Web>Dynamic Web Project.
 Use a name that is linear with respect to what you are doing.
 On this case, I wanted to call it LineApp.